Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

-Schlumberger Limited (NYSE: SLB)’s stock price has increased by 2.23 compared to its previous closing price of 47.64.
-Nevertheless, the company has seen a 2.74% surge in its stock price over the last five trading sessions.
+Schlumberger Limited (NYSE: SLB)’s stock price has increased by 0.74 compared to its previous closing price of 48.74.
+Nevertheless, the company has seen a gain of 10.16% in its stock price over the last five trading days.

 Is It Worth Investing in Schlumberger Limited (NYSE: SLB) Right Now?

-The price-to-earnings ratio for Schlumberger Limited (NYSE: SLB) is 20.35x, which is above its average ratio.
-Moreover, the 36-month beta value for SLB is 1.81.
+The price-to-earnings ratio for Schlumberger Limited (NYSE: SLB) is above average at 20.52x.
+The 36-month beta value for SLB is also noteworthy at 1.79.

 Sponsored